 A million years ago, my first Border Collie Drift lept up and nipped a man’s nose at the Wisconsin State Fair.
 Even though the man was clearly not injured, with virtually not even a red spot on his nose, I was shook up and appalled.
 He was furious.
 “Your dog attacked me!”

-I find myself thinking of this before the beginning of Dog Bite Prevention Week, which runs from May 20 to May 26.
+I find myself thinking of this before the beginning of Dog Bite Prevention Week, which runs from this year from April 10-16.
 It’s an important topic and I’m in complete support of efforts to raise awareness and prevent dog bites.
-The figures bandied about are that there are almost 5 million dog bites every year in the US (but see Dogs Bite but Balloons and Slippers are More Dangerous…).
+The figures bandied about are that there are almost 5 million dog bites every year in the US (but see Dogs Bite but Balloons and Slippers are More Dangerous...).
 Given that that figure appears to include events in which there was no injury whatsoever, the number is undoubtedly on the high side, but no matter how many there are, we all should be working to decrease them.

 There is lots of good, standard information out there about preventing dog bites.
 The AVMA has a good website on bite prevention, as does the ASPCA and HSUS.
 There is lots of good advice on all these sites, especially related to keeping children from being bitten (the most common recipient of a dog bite appears to be a child from the ages of 5 to 9).
 However, much of it is general: pick a good puppy, train your dog, have a fenced yard, teach children to ask first, etc.